kragorg/dng/chapters/2025-03-30 — Dungeons and Gardens.md

 “When you arrive,” Elro instructs, “find Orvo Mustave in Syrinlya.
 He knows the lay of the land.
 Remember, send back the cure once you’ve secured it— the Buyer can teleport it directly to us.”

 Kragor nods, his grave expression matching the gravity of their mission.
 “Snowshoes— are they useful for the ice?” he inquires.
 Elro chuckles dryly.
-“In Eiselcross, where lava sometimes flows under a thin veneer of ice, yes, they’ll come in handy.”
+“On Foren, where lava sometimes flows under a thin veneer of ice, yes, they’ll come in handy.”

 “How big is this Syrinlya?
 And how long will our trip be?”
 Scarlet asks.